virtualritz/opensubdiv-petite/opensubdiv-petite/README.md

 - Use canonical Rust naming – (`num_vertices()` becomes `vertices_len()`).
 - Use canonical Rust constructs.
 Most option/configuraion structs use the [init struct pattern](https://xaeroxe.github.io/init-struct-pattern/).
-  In places where the no simple type case is possible, the builder pattern (or anti-pattern, depending whom you ask) is used.
+  In places where it’s not possible to easily map to a Rust struct, the builder pattern (or anti-pattern, depending whom you ask) is used.
 - Be brief when possible.
 Example: `StencilTable::numStencils()` in C++ becomes `StencilTable::len()` in Rust.
 - Use unsigned integer types, specifically `usize` and `u32`, instead of